RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 1. Import a Linux Node
  * Click on Import by IP icon in the respective **Environment** of **Workzone**
- * Enter all the details and click on import button
+ * Enter all the details and click on import button and wait until **Instance Bootstrap Successfully**

    Please refer to :ref:`import-byip`  for more details.

 2. Install Tomcat Cookbook(tomcat-all-rl)
  * Click on Chef-Client Run icon on the imported node in Workzone -> Infrastructure -> Instances tab
- * Search for **tomcat-all-rl** cookbook and add to runlist and click on update runlist button
+ * Search for **tomcat-all-rl** cookbook and add to runlist and click on update runlist button and Wait until instance runlist updates

-3. Create a Chef orchestration task, Choose the node and add the cookbook deploy_war) & Edit attributes
+3. Create a Chef orchestration task, Choose the node and add the cookbook deploy_war & Edit cookbook attributes and save
   * In Workzone, Under Orchestration Create a New Chef Task and add **deploy_war** cookbook and edit the following attributes
   * Source code url - **https://s3-us-west-2.amazonaws.com/catalystcode/petclinic-2.02.71.war**
   * Application version – 2.02.71
   * Node publice IP – enter the public IP where tomcat is running and present as node in catalyst.

 4. Execute the task
- * After execution of task, access petclinic at <ip>:8080/petclinic
+ * After execution of task, go to Controlpanel -> Additional Parameters -> New and add **Name** and **URL - http://$host:8080/petclinic** and save.
+Now click on your Applink in Infrastructure -> Instances and verify petclinic installtion.